 Everyone is familiar with caffeine and its effects.
 However in this post we review its surprising benefits to Footballers.

-The use of caffeine, and caffeine-containing pre-workout supplements, have become increasingly popular in recent years.
+The use of caffeine energy gels, and caffeine-containing pre-workout supplements, have become increasingly popular in recent years.
 The aim of these products when taken in the hour leading to training or a game are to improve performance by means of increasing alertness, motivation, strength, endurance capacity, technical skill and decision making.

 Caffeine is almost always the primary ingredient used in pre-workout products, and is perhaps the most widely studied and research-proven of all ergogenic aids.
 Indeed, caffeine has been consistently shown to improve both cognitive and physical performance across a range of endurance sports such as running, cycling, rowing, swimming, etc.1 These claims all sound great on paper for these sports, but let’s see how football compares.

 Numerous data suggest that caffeine also improves the physical and technical elements of performance that are inherent to football match-play.
 For example, caffeine can enhance repeated sprint and jump performance,2 reactive agility,3 and passing accuracy,4 during intermittent-type exercise protocols, particularly in sleep deprived states.5

 For instance, in the study by Gant and colleagues,2 they showed that adding 3.7mg per kilogram of body mass of caffeine to a carbohydrate drink - which is the equivalent to 2-3 standard red bulls for most people - improved average 15-metre sprint times during 90-minute intermittent shuttle-running trials.